-- 1 Cinnamon stick, "true” or Mexican cinnamon is preferred
+- 1 Cinnamon stick (“true” or Mexican cinnamon is preferred)

 - 1/2 teaspoon baking soda

 - As soon as the mixture begins to boil it will foam up.
 Quickly stir with a wooden spoon to reduce the foam.
-Once the foaming subsides add the cows milk to the mixture.
+Once the foaming subsides add the rest of the milk to the mixture.
 Continue to cook over medium keeping a close eye to watch for boil over.

 - You can check the thickness by dropping a spoonful of the cajeta on a chilled plate and placing it in the freezer to chill.
 Once it's chilled run a finger through the cajeta to check the texture.